lsgoulart/another-todo-list/README.md

 # Another TODO list ¬¬

-How annoying is TODO lists apps?
+How annoying are TODO lists apps?
 Yeah, I know.
 And this is just another of them.

 I made this to learn more about Redux and Webpack.
 Here is the great video series from Kurt Weiberth that I used as reference: